Hayate the Combat Butler: Reception

-Over ten million copies of the manga and other Hayate-related books have been sold in Japan as of January 2009; as of June 2022, the manga had over 20 million copies in circulation.
+Over ten million copies of the manga and other Hayate-related books have been sold in Japan by January 2009; by June 2022, the manga had over 20 million copies in circulation; by September 2023, the manga had over 21 million copies in circulation.
 Carlo Santos of Anime News Network gave Volume 14 of the manga a C+, citing Hata's overextension of a complex work with multiple simultaneous plotlines and constant scene changes.
 He does note that Sakuya's birthday party as an example of the work's strong point.
 Chris Beveridge of Mania.com gave part six of the anime an overall B rating.
 Although, in his opinion, the storyline and nature of the anime has not changed much, he was suddenly captivated.
 Beveridge sums up these feelings for the final episodes by noting that they "had a certain flavor and flow to them that left me pretty happy, which is a surprise after five volumes that left me feeling ambivalent at best."